Makoto Naegi: Reception

 In regards to the adaptations of Danganronpa, critics had mixed reaction about Makoto's handling in the manga as it had to adapt the visual novel-like game, resulting into multiple expositions through his thoughts and dialogues as well as whether he or not continues being the audience surrogate based on how he solves cases alone rather than relying on the player's actions.
 Nevertheless, ReviewFix felt that despite his average appearance might result into looking down on, his actions when outsmarting killer during trials make Makoto comes across as the most appealing character.
-Manga News specifically mentioned his bond with Kyoko Kirigiri when they team up when solving mysteries in the manga as they become closer through the final trials with Kyoko opening up with Makoto.
 Critics had mixed feelings about Makoto's appearances in the anime adaptation from Lerche based on whether his actions solving cases are properly adapted when incriminating culprits compared to his game persona.
+In the Gale Academic OneFile, David Eckstein-Schoemann noted that while Makoto is a common archetype the way, the anime handles him makes him interesting to watch.
+On the other hand, GameRant believed Makoto is more enjoyable in the visual novel than in the anime because the length the former work features allows the audience to follow a more mature take on his characterization in contrast to the shorter TV series.
+Although Makoto is not a prominent figure in Danganronpa 2, several writers were confused with the multiple similarities between the character Nagito Komaeda and him.
 His role in Danganronpa/Zero was also well received by Kotaku for how he interacts with the main character.

 Makoto's role in the Danganronpa 3: The End of Hope's Peak High School was a source of positive reaction.
-Critics saw him as a tragic hero because the new cast suspect him of being a criminal and he is antagonized by multiple members from the Future Foundation.
-Nevertheless, his rivalry with Kyosuke Munakata from such a group was praised for their clash of ideals based on their similarities, developing into a moving confrontation outstanding in the anime due to how Makoto's beliefs further cement the themes the Danganronpa franchise focuses on: hope and despair.
-His deeper relationship with Kyoko was also praised for the romantic aspect due to how she brings more joy to Makoto's personality.
-Manga.Tokyo and Fandom Post further noted how the love Makoto felt towards Kyoko and her last words towards to him made the character become more powerful, making his second confrontation further more impactful especially because of the parallels the two characters had.
-In a scene from the anime, Makoto is nearly driven to killing himself to understand the culprit's modus operandi as despite succeeding in stopping his body thanks to Juzo from the Future Foundation, the scene itself was one of the darkest scenes by THEM Anime Reviews' Tim Jones with David Lynn finding it more fitting on to expand Makoto's survivor guilt and how each of this late friends represent Makoto's failures to bring them hope in the original game.
-In regards to the series' finale, critics felt the anime brought closure to Makoto's story properly based on his fate in the Hope Arc not only for his growth but also because he still continues his bond with the revived Kyoko.
+Critics saw him as a tragic hero because the new cast suspect him of being a criminal and he is antagonized by multiple members from the Future Foundation, especially Kyosuke Munakata.
+His deeper relationship with Kyoko was also praised by Caitlin Glass among critics due to Kyoko's support to Makoto despite believing she will not survive the next time the cast falls asleep.
+Manga.Tokyo and Fandom Post further noted how the love Makoto felt towards Kyoko and her last words towards to him made the character become more powerful.
+In a scene from the anime, Makoto is nearly driven to killing himself to understand the culprit's modus operandi, the scene itself was one of the darkest scenes by THEM Anime Reviews' Tim Jones with David Lynn finding it more fitting on to expand Makoto's survivor guilt and how each of this late friends represent Makoto's failures to bring them hope in the original game.
+In regards to the series' finale, critics felt the anime brought closure to Makoto's story properly not only for his growth but also because he still continues his bond with the revived Kyoko.